Full device remote control

 On platforms that support full device remote control, there may be extra steps required during your SDK integration:

 Due to recent Google Play Store policy changes these instructions have been updated.
 You must be using SDK version v2.16.0 or above.
-See the Google Play Store requirements for details on listing your app when using this API.
+See the for details on listing your app when using this API.

 Full device remote control for Android, including unattended access, uses an Accessibility Service that must be enabled on the device to grant access.